geoschem/HEMCO/docs/source/config/basic-examples.rst

    ### END SECTION BASE EMISSIONS ###

-Note the change in the emission category (column :literal:`Cat`) from :literal:`1` to :literal:`2`.
+Note the change in the emission category (column :option:`Cat`) from :literal:`1` to :literal:`2`.
 In this example, category 1 represents anthropogenic emissions and category 2 represents aircraft emissions.